Tool chaos

 Pragmatically.
 AI can summarise emails, classify requests, prepare text, generate reports or support internal workflows.
 Critical steps stay traceable and controllable.

-An SME Digital Audit.
+A free baseline check.
 It surfaces where technical risks, manual processes, tool chaos and quick improvements actually sit.